-I never did end up running away to an exotic country and starting a daring new life but as an adult, that same urge to run away still defines much of who I am.
-I’m constantly reckless, curious and I’m always thinking about the next adventure.
+I never did end up running away to an exotic country and starting a daring new life, but, as an adult, that same urge to run away still defines much of who I am.
+I’m constantly reckless, curious, and I’m always thinking about the next adventure.
 My relationship with the idea of “home” is a bit convoluted.

 Home, to me, has always been a place to escape from.
-I will inevitably get bored of seeing the same trees, the same sidewalks and same people everyday in a vicious cycle of repetition.
+I will inevitably get bored of seeing the same trees, the same sidewalks and the same people everyday in a vicious cycle of repetition.

 This past weekend, I traveled to Amsterdam and Bruges (pronounced brooge, not broo-jez — my apologies to the Flemish language) with another exchange student from school.
 We crossed the English Channel via ferry and hopped on a coach bus that drove us through France, Belgium and into the Netherlands with a small tour group.
 After yet another night of sporadic 30-minute naps, we arrived in the capital city of Amsterdam.

 With Dutch culture comes a sort of ironic duality.
 On one hand, Amsterdam is renowned for its accomplishments in engineering, agriculture, trade and art.
 But on the other hand, I couldn’t walk along one street without seeing advertisements for cannabis lounges (referred to as ‘coffee shops’ — hey does this latte taste funny?) or some crude reference to sex.